Brooke Prentis: Career

 Prentis is a chartered accountant.
 She worked as an auditor with Ernst & Young for seven years.
 She has served on the board of World Vision Australia and is a member of the Australian Institute of Company Directors (AICD).

-Prentis is a Senior Fellow at Anglican Deaconess Ministries (ADM) and is writing a book with funding from ADM as a resource for Australian Christians and the Australian Church in relationship with Aboriginal peoples.
+Prentis is a senior fellow at Anglican Deaconess Ministries and is writing a book with funding from the ministries as a resource for Australian Christians and the Australian Church in relationship with Aboriginal peoples.

 Prentis has appeared on ABC’s The Drum, NITV’s The Point, Hope 103.2 FM, Soul Search, God Forbid, and Eternity magazine.
 Journalist Andrew West of ABC Radio National’s Religion and Ethics Report said Prentis is “one of the most prominent and eloquent Indigenous leaders in the church today”.

 Prentis is an advocate for reconciliation between indigenous and other Australians, particularly from a Christian perspective.
 She is the Coordinator of the Grasstree Gathering, a national non-denominational event bringing together Aboriginal and Torres Strait Islander Christian leaders.

 Prentis was the Aboriginal and Torres Strait Islander Spokesperson for Common Grace in a volunteer capacity since 2015.
-In February 2020, she was appointed CEO for the organisation, making her the first indigenous CEO of a Christian organisation in Australia.
+From February 2020 to February 2022 she was CEO for the organisation, making her the first indigenous CEO of a Christian organisation in Australia.
 Prentis believes Australia Day should be recognised as a "day of mourning" and has proposed that Wattle Day should become the country's national day.
 Prentis and Aunty Jean Phillips have led the #changetheheart movement of prayer and lament in the lead up to January 26.
 In 2021, the service was simulcast on ACCTV in order to avoid restrictions connected to COVID-19.

 In 2021 the Australian Association for the Study of Religion (AASR) Women's Caucus invited Prentis to give the annual Penny Magee Memorial Lecture.
 The title of her talk was, "Reclaiming hope: Learning from Aboriginal resilience in Times of Disruption".